jawerg/meterdata/presi.md

 - showcase of open smart meter data import and interpolation.
 - review process of loading data using duckdb as gateway to parallelism.
-- usage of OLAP database (clickhouse) and dbt for query handling and auto-docs.
+- usage of OLAP database (ClickHouse) and dbt for query handling and auto-docs.
-- comparison of ballparks for disk-usage and query speed
+- comparison of ballparks for disk-usage and query speed against postgres

-## Disclaimer
+#### Disclaimer

-- I've neither used clickhouse or dbt professionally.
+- I've neither used ClickHouse nor dbt professionally.
-- Thus, the way it's done won't be best practice with high probability.
-- But I guess that was the idea, just try to see what's in there...
+- Some measurements and calculations may be slightly off, but ballpark should be right.

 So, let's go 🙃